-Students elect two courses (6 credits) from any course across the University for which they are eligible.
-Students requiring any of the basic sciences or academic writing may use open elective credits to meet these requirements.
+Students elect one course (3 credits) from any course across the University for which they are eligible.
+Students requiring any of the basic sciences may use open elective credits to meet these requirements.
 Students who are notified of their eligibility to opt out of MBM5507 may elect one additional open elective (3 credit) course to fulfill the degree requirements.